Home /Compare /Red vs Brick

 Can you use red and brick together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.19:1.
-Use red as the dominant/darker color and brick as the accent or highlight.
+Yes.
+Both red and brick are red shades, so they pair naturally in a monochromatic palette.
+Use red as the dominant color and brick as the accent or highlight.

 What is the hex code for red?+